kopuskopecik/react-firebase/README.md

 # React Firebase Application
 The application retrieves data from https://dummyapi.io/data/api Restfull api and is authenticated by Google Cloud firebase service.
 All these execution: Login, logout, signup and reset password is done by it.

-searching films using the text input in the main page.

 - axios
 - material-ui/core